 Mary died in 1694 of smallpox without having produced an heir.
-William continued to rule but did not remarry, so to determine succession and maintain a Protestant monarchy, the Act of Settlement was enacted in 1701, establishing Anne as successor to the throne and, after that, the Hanover branch of the monarchy.
+William continued to rule but did not remarry, so to determine succession and maintain a Protestant monarchy, the Act of Settlement was enacted in 1701, establishing Anne as a successor to the throne and, after that, the Hanover branch of the monarchy.
 In 1702 William died and, at the age of 37, Anne was crowned queen on March 8, 1702.
-She was already suffering from gout, leading to a largely sedentary lifestyle and subsequent overall decline in her health.
+She was already suffering from gout, leading to a largely sedentary lifestyle and the subsequent overall decline in her health.

 Anne immediately supported Spain in the War of Spanish Succession, declaring war on France on May 4, 1702.
 Sarah Churchill, the Duchess of Marlborough, remained a close advisor.
 Anne appointed her husband, the Duke of Marlborough, to command the English Army in the War of Spanish Succession.
 Anne also helped to negotiate the Act of Union, in which Scotland and England were united as Great Britain on May 1, 1707.

 King George died in October 1708, devastating Anne and precipitating a falling out with Sarah Churchill that would gradually worsen until Anne expelled her from court after a violent quarrel in 1710.
 Anne had gradually replaced Sarah with Abigail Masham, who used her influence to further the Tories, who negotiated an end to the War of Spanish Succession.

 Anne died August 1, 1714, the last Stuart monarch to rule England.
 Her health had declined to the point that she was often bedridden.
 Doctors attending her tried to cure her with bleeding, applying hot irons, and other cures of the time.
 She was succeeded by George I, who was a great-grandson of James I. George was 52nd in line to the throne but was the first Protestant in the line of succession.